Empress Xiaoherui

-Empress Xiaoherui (20 November 1776 – 23 January 1850), of the Manchu Bordered Yellow Banner Niohuru clan, was a posthumous name bestowed to the wife and second empress consort of Yongyan, the Jiaqing Emperor.
-She was empress consort of Qing from 1801 until her husband's death in 1820, after which she was honoured as Empress Dowager Gongci during the reign of her step-son, Mianning, the Daoguang Emperor.
-She was the longest-serving empress consort in Qing history.
+Empress Xiaoherui (20 November 1776 – 23 January 1850), of the Manchu Bordered Yellow Banner Niohuru clan, was the second empress consort of the Jiaqing Emperor of the Qing dynasty of China.
+She was empress consort from 1801 until her husband's death in 1820, after which she was honoured as Empress Dowager Gongci during the reign of her step-son, the Daoguang Emperor.
+She was the longest-serving empress consort in the Qing dynasty's history.

 Life

 Family background

 Empress Xiaoherui's personal name was not recorded in history.